andresaprendes/casapi-on/IMAGE_UPLOAD_GUIDE.md

 3. Upload new images
 4. Save the product

-The old images will remain in the `/public/images/` folder but won't be associated with the product anymore.
+The old base64 images will be replaced in the database.

 ---

-**Note**: This feature saves images permanently to the project folder.
-In production, consider using cloud storage services like AWS S3 or Cloudinary for better scalability and performance.
+**Note**: This system stores images as base64 in the database, making them persistent across deployments and ensuring they're always available with the product data.